analysis

 Under the ban, platforms can’t have a blanket approach to age verification or compel people to use their government ID to prove their age online.
 They must offer “reasonable alternatives”.

-Shadow Communications Minister Melissa McIntosh welcomed further online regulation of children, however, raised concerns about users being compelled to provide their government ID.
+Shadow Communications Minister Melissa McIntosh welcomed further online regulation of children, however, raised doubts about those assurances around the use of government IDs.

 “In the report that was released today, it does show that if all other measures fail, we could get to a stage where people do need to show some form of digital ID,” Ms McIntosh told Sky News on Tuesday.